ssc3/leetbuddy.github.io/README.md

 ## Usage
 - Navigate to the web page where the problem statement is given.
 - Click on the extension in your toolbar.
-- Press "Click me for help" button.
+- Press the "Click me for help" button.
 - The result appears in a few seconds.

 ## Contribution